normalstory/noom_rtc/README.md

 # Noom

-"zoom clone using node, RTC"
+"zoom clone using nodeJS, webRTC and Web sockets"